NoeSamaille/node-red-contrib-activedirectory/README.md

 __Outputs__

-+ `msg.payload`: _JSON Object_, the standard output of the command, a JSON object that contains all the information about the user.
++ `msg.payload` {JSON Object}: the standard output of the command, a JSON object that contains all the information about the user.

 <a id="query"></a>
 ### query